 If you opened an encyclopedia and turned to Motorola’s entry, you’d probably find a picture of the Moto G 5G (2022) — it’s the quintessential Moto G experience.
 It sits at the higher end of Motorola’s budget range, below the reasonably solid Moto G Stylus 5G (2022) and above the not-so-good Moto G Power (2022).

 The phone sports a plastic back and frame and a corner-mounted triple camera array.
-Our Moto G 5G (2022) test unit arrived with Android 12 straight out of the box, but Motorola is only promising a year’s worth of updates (presumably up to Android 13) with two years of security patches.
+Our Moto G 5G (2022) test unit arrived with Android 12 straight out of the box, but Motorola is only promising a year’s worth of updates (with Android 13 confirmed to be on its way) with two years of security patches.
 Motorola packed its budget-friendly 5G device with a SIM ejector tool, a USB-A to USB-C cable, and a 10W “Turbo Power” charger.